Your personal data is administered by VIN-Info Sp. z o.o. (ul. Modelarska 18, 40-142 Katowice, Polska,

-We may process your data (IP address, browser and OS and approximate GPS location):- if required by our legal interest, for statistical purposes and to manage the web site, for the period until we complete our statistical analysis, but no longer than for 3 years since the year in which the data was acquired;
+We may process your data (IP address, browser and OS and approximate GPS location): - if required by our legal interest, for statistical purposes and to manage the web site, for the period until we complete our statistical analysis, but no longer than for 3 years since the year in which the data was acquired; - for legally justified reasons, in course of direct marketing of our services, including with your consent, using profiling to screen any future advertisements for our services in other web sites, throughout the lifetime of the site or by the time your consent is withdrawn.

 We cooperate with: marketing service providers, web browsers, social networks, providers of tools for statistics and social network management, host companies, who can receive this data from us (data receivers).
 No data can be transferred to any non-EU country or entity, other than those accepted by EU law.